 TRANSFORM THE FUTURE OF PUBLIC HEALTH

-If you're interested in driving changes to safeguard public health, this programme is ideal.
-Whatever your healthcare background, our online public health postgraduate certificate will give you all the experience you need without interrupting your career.
+If you are interested in driving changes to safeguard public health, this programme is ideal.
+Whatever your healthcare background, our online public health postgraduate diploma will give you all the experience you need without interrupting your career.
 Its essential learning for those working in health improvement, health protection and humanitarian aid.

 Through our research, the University of Glasgow has been at the forefront of major public health interventions such as Scotlands smoking ban and alcohol misuse strategy.

 In addition to our academic expertise, youll benefit from input from local authorities, volunteer organisations, the private sector and the Universitys contractual connections with NHS Scotland.

 Public Health at the University was among the earliest academic fields to move towards a multidisciplinary range of programmes, involving staff from a number of areas.
 Current disciplines represented include health promotion, health protection, sociology, psychology, epidemiology, statistics, and health economics.